Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

-\textbf{Logo injector} is the core of this attack, which has two subcomponents: a model for \textit{logo insertion} and another for \textit{embedding prediction}.
-The \textit{logo insertion} mode is a small attention-based model to combine normal prompts with the attacker's logos.
+\textbf{Logo injector.} It is the core of this attack, which has two subcomponents: a model for \textit{logo insertion} and another for \textit{embedding prediction}.
+The \textit{logo insertion} model is a small attention-based model that combines normal prompts with the attacker's logos.
 It takes the prompt embedding and the logo, and generates an embedding that contains both.
 This is an effective way to insert logos, but the output may have low similarity with the original prompt, making it less likely to be hit by other users.
-Therefore, we incorporate another \textit{embedding prediction} model to convert the injected prompts to be more similar to the original one.
-The \textit{embedding prediction model} is similar to the \textit{embedding predictor} in \stealing{}, except that it includes the logo information.
-The \textit{embedding prediction model} first creates an embedding ($E$) and exploits \textit{logo insertion} to guarantee that $E$ has the logo information.
-We note such an embedding with logo information as $E'$.
-Then it computes the similarity score between $E'$ and the original prompt, and trains $E'$ for thousands of steps to make sure $E'$ is almost the same as the original prompt.
+Therefore, we incorporate another \textit{embedding prediction model} to convert the injected prompts to be more similar to the original one.
+The \textit{embedding prediction model} is similar to the one in \stealing{}, except that it includes the logo information.
+It first generates an embedding $E$ and uses the \textit{logo insertion} model to guarantee that $E$ contains the logo information.
+We note the embedding with logo information as $E'$.
+To ensure that $E'$ preserves the semantics of both the original prompt and the logo, the model calculates two similarities: $S_{E'}$ for the similarity between $E'$ and the original prompt and $S_{\rm logo}$ for the similarity between $E'$ and the logo, and uses $(1 - S_{E'})^2 + (1 - S_{\rm logo})^2$ as the loss function. $E'$ is optimized using SGD until the loss is below~$10^{-4}$.